 Interested students should contact the MPH Director at email@example.com.

 Candidates who wish to work at the intersection of public health and business can earn both a Master in Public Health (MPH) and an MBA in three years.
 Students complete a full year in the MPH program followed by a year in the MBA program and finish with a year of content from both programs.
 We recommend you start the MPH program first and apply to Terry at the end of your first semester.
 For more information about the MBA/MPH curriculum, you may contact the Department of Health Policy and Management at firstname.lastname@example.org .
 For admissions information, please contact Lindsey Whittaker at email@example.com.

 Open only to students who have been accepted into the UGA PharmD program.
 The dually enrolled student will successfully matriculate through both the Public Health graduate program and professional pharmacy (Pharm.D.) programs with the same total coursework requirements for both separate degrees.
 The Pharm.D. courses that will be taken for graduate credit will entail additional course assignments over and above the requirements for traditional Pharm.D. students for those courses taken for MPH credit.
 For information on this program, please contact Trina von Waldner, Pharm.D. (firstname.lastname@example.org).

 Concurrent enrollment, seven semester completion track is now open to applicants interested in pursuing this dual degree MPH/MSW option.
-This program is currently offered in the two-year Clinical Concentration (Social Work) and the Health Promotion and Behavior Concentration (Public Health), with other options anticipated later.
+This program is currently offered in either the two-year Clinical Concentration (Social Work) or the Community Empowerment and Program Development Concentration (Social Work) and the Health Promotion and Behavior Concentration (Public Health), with other options anticipated later.
 Students must apply separately to each program and be admitted into both.
 Each program has its own admission criteria and process for admission.
-Please click here for information, or contact the MPH program director, firstname.lastname@example.org.
+Please click here for information, or contact Dr. Trina Salm Ward, MSW/MPH coordinator (email@example.com).